-Children with Special Needs: Starting School
+Children with Disabilities or Diverse Abilities: Starting School

-- Share information about your child’s disability
+- Share information about your child’s disability and specific learning needs

-- Be a link between school staff and the professionals who have been working with your child
+- Be a link between school staff and the professionals who may have been working with your child

 What to Expect